 “No, I’m no reporter.”
-I fold my hands on the bar.
+I entwine my fingers on the bar.
 “But I am looking for information.”

 “I want to know exactly what happened to Anastasia.
-I can’t for the life of me figure out why something this bad happened in an affluent community and you were all willing to sweep it under the rug—particularly you and her mother.”
+I can’t for the life of me figure out why something so vile happened in an affluent community and you were all willing to sweep it under the rug—particularly you and her mother.”
 I say the last word with more disdain than I intended.
 He looks at me and back at his drink.

 “I told you.
 I’m Christian Gray.”

-“That is of no consequence.
+“That’s of no consequence.
 What’s important here is that I want to know every single little thing you know about this situation, including how it involves Cody Whitmore.”
-Now Morton sits up straight and has that Green-Valley-ready-to-run look on his face.
+Now, Morton sits up straight and has that Green-Valley-ready-to-run look on his face.

-“Look!”
-He says, leaning in to me and looking over his shoulders to see if anyone could hear him.
+“Look!” he says, leaning in to me and looking over his shoulders to see if anyone can hear him.
 “If you know about that money, then you know damn well that I can’t say shit.
 Nobody has asked me anything about that shit in 10 years.
-So tell Whitmore that his fucking secret is safe with me!”
-He spits.
-I didn’t think I could dislike this man anymore than I already did.
+So, tell Whitmore that his fucking secret is safe with me!” he spits.
+I didn’t think I could dislike this man any more than I already do.
 I was wrong.

 Morton looks from the bills to me a few times, then begrudgingly asks, “What do you want to know?”